Hikes in Sequoia National Forest

 Below is a collection of trails in Sequoia National Forest and Giant Sequoia National Monument.
 These hikes are listed from north to south, but the table may also be sorted alphabetically or by distance to help you select your next trek.
 Each trail links to its own report complete with photos, maps, directions, and all the other information needed to locate and enjoy these trails.
 You can also view hikes around Sequoia National Forest on the Hike Finder Map.

 Hiking Sequoia National Forest and Giant Sequoia National Monument

 The Western Divide Ranger District of Sequoia National Forest is a great place to visit.
-It is located on the west side of the Sierra Nevada Mountains south of Sequoia National Park, and on holiday weekends, when the national park fills, you can escape the crowds and come to the national forest, sacrificing a bit of notoriety for Sierra serenity.
-Western Divide Ranger District offers visitors access to striking mountains, meadows, and sequoia groves.
-There is car camping available along Western Divide Highway, and with the exception of Trail of 100 Giants, hiking in this area of Sequoia National Forest is free.
+It is located on the west side of the Sierra Nevada Mountains south of Sequoia National Park.
+On holiday weekends, when the national parks fill, you can escape the crowds and come to Sequoia National Forest, sacrificing a bit of notoriety for Sierra serenity.
+Western Divide Ranger District offers visitors access to striking mountains, meadows, and sequoia groves. car camping is available along Western Divide Highway.
+With the exception of Trail of 100 Giants, hiking in this area of Sequoia National Forest is free.

 This stroll at Grizzly Falls Picnic Area reaches the base of an 80-foot waterfall along the Generals Highway near the Cedar Grove Area of Kings Canyon National Park.

 This out and back hike visits a fire tower with unbeatable views of the region.